How To Use Photos To Sell Tours Online Like Hot Cakes

 Four Ideas for Authentic Photos that Don’t look like Fake Stock Images

 Users crave authenticity from businesses they purchase from, and it’s no different with the tourism industry.
 So, the last thing you want is your photos to look “staged” or “fake”.
-You want your photos to look like they’re taken by real people, for real people.
+You want the photos inserted into your tour website design to look like they’re taken by real people, for real people.

 Here’s what a staged photo looks like: